firebase/firebase-js-sdk/docs-exp/auth-types.user.delete.md

 Deletes and signs out the user.

 Important: this is a security-sensitive operation that requires the user to have recently signed in.
-If this requirement isn't met, ask the user to authenticate again and then call `reauthenticateWithCredential`<!-- -->.
+If this requirement isn't met, ask the user to authenticate again and then call one of the reauthentication methods like `reauthenticateWithCredential`<!-- -->.

 <b>Signature:</b>